bprollinson/roundbracket/README.md

 Arguments: a: float, b: float\
 Return type: float\
-Return value: a / b
+Return value: a / b\
+Side effects: Generates an error if b is 0

 ### floor()